rufuspollock/health-data-uk/README.md

-                    applying a 10% trim for over dispersion OD_UL           The 95% upper control limit derived from a random effects model applying a 10% trim for over dispersion OD_BANDING      "Banding number using the 95% control limit derived from a random effects model applying a 10% trim for over dispersion with:
+                    applying a 10% trim for over dispersion OD_UL           The 95% upper control limit derived from a random effects model applying a 10% trim for over dispersion OD_BANDING      Banding number using the 95% control limit derived from a random effects model applying a 10% trim for over dispersion with:
                     1 - Higher than expected
                     2 - As expected
-                    3 - Lower than expected"
+                    3 - Lower than expected

 Note 2011 data only has a heading called `PO_BANDING` which one would assume is same as `OD_BANDING` but using the PO (poisson) model.
 We've removed this in